InbaKrish/Learnings_zettlekasten/BlogPosts/Is AI Replacing Software Engineers? A Mid-Level Developer’s Perspective.md

 ## Don’t Panic – Adapt

-The Rise of the AI Engineer[https://www.latent.space/p/ai-engineer]
+I would suggest a read of [The Rise of the AI Engineer](https://www.latent.space/p/ai-engineer)

 ### Efficiency Is the New Metric